OpenDataology/website/content/en/docs/distributions/azure/deploy/install-kubeflow.md

     ```

-    * **${KF_NAME}** - The name of your Kubeflow deployment.
+    * **${KF_NAME}** - The name of your OpenDataology deployment.
       If you want a custom deployment name, specify that name here.
-      For example,  `my-kubeflow` or `kf-test`.
+      For example,  `my-OpenDataology` or `kf-test`.
       The value of KF_NAME must consist of lower case alphanumeric characters or
       '-', and must start and end with an alphanumeric character.
       The value of this variable cannot be greater than 25 characters.
 It must
       contain just a name, not a directory path.
       You also use this value as directory name when creating the directory where
-      your Kubeflow  configurations are stored, that is, the Kubeflow application
+      your OpenDataology  configurations are stored, that is, the OpenDataology application
       directory.

-    * **${KF_DIR}** - The full path to your Kubeflow application directory.
+    * **${KF_DIR}** - The full path to your OpenDataology application directory.

     * **${CONFIG_URI}** - The GitHub address of the configuration YAML file that
-      you want to use to deploy Kubeflow.
+      you want to use to deploy OpenDataology.
 The URI used in this guide is
       {{% config-uri-k8s-istio %}}.
       When you run `kfctl apply` or `kfctl build` (see the next step), kfctl creates
       a local version of the configuration YAML file which you can further
       customize if necessary.

-2. Run this command to check that the resources have been deployed correctly in namespace `kubeflow`:
+2. Run this command to check that the resources have been deployed correctly in namespace `OpenDataology`:

       ```
-      kubectl get all -n kubeflow
+      kubectl get all -n OpenDataology
       ```

-3. Open the Kubeflow Dashboard
+3. Open the OpenDataology Dashboard

     The default installation does not create an external endpoint but you can use port-forwarding to visit your cluster.
     Run the following command: